LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 #### The must clause
 The `must clause` defines all the queries(criteria) a document MUST match to be returned as hits.
 These criteria are expressed in the form of one or multiple queries.
 All queries in the must clause must be satisfied for a document to be returned as a hit.
 As a result, having more queries in the `must clause` will increase the precision of your query.

-The `must clause` examines how well a document matches the query.
-Therefore, a score is computed for each query and then added together to calculate the overall score of a hit.

 Syntax:
 ```
 GET Enter_name_of_the_index_here/_search